jamieiles/oldland-cpu/README.md

 [![Build Status](https://travis-ci.org/jamieiles/oldland-cpu.svg?branch=master)](https://travis-ci.org/jamieiles/oldland-cpu)

 Oldland is a 32-bit RISC CPU targeted at FPGAs.
-It is has a 5 stage pipeline, 16 general purpose registers, instruction+data caches and support for exceptions including interrupts, data+instruction abort and software interrupts.
-A debug controller allows execution control (run, stop, step), inspection+modification of registers+memory and breakpoints.
+The main features are:

+  - 5 stage load/store pipeline.
+  - 16 general purpose registers.
+  - N-way set-associative blocking instruction/data caches
+  - Software managed instruction/data TLBs with 4KB page size.
+  - JTAG debug controller for execution control and state modification/inspection.
+  - Exception table for interrupts, data/instruction aborts, illegal instruction and software interrupts along with separate ITLB/DTLB miss handlers.

 Keynsham is a SoC using Oldland as the core and has a number of peripherals: